Smooth transition from Jokowi to Prabowo: expert - ExBulletin

 Earlier, Sunday, April 28, Prabowo also said that Jokowi had helped him immensely and paid attention to him as he headed towards the presidential-vice-presidential inauguration on October 20, 2024.

-“I must say here how much Mr. Joko Widodo helped me a lot.
-He is very thorough,” he said during a meeting of the Nahdlatul Ulama organization.
+“I must say here how Mr. Joko Widodo helped me a lot.
+He is very thorough,” he said at a gathering of the Nahdlatul Ulama organization.

 Related news: Prabowo thanks President Jokowi for smooth elections